East Cliff Railway: History

 The line was constructed for Bournemouth Corporation, and opened in 1908.
 It was electrically operated from the start, with winding gear situated at the upper station driven by a 25 hp winding motor.
 The line was controlled by a driver at the upper station, assisted by an attendant at the lower station.
 Wooden-bodied cars were used.
 The cars were replaced in the 1960s by aluminium-bodied cars intended to be interchangeable across all three of Bournemouth's surviving cliff railways.
 In 1987 the track was re-laid, and during the 1990s the line was further upgraded with the installation of an electronic control system.

 On 24 April 2016 the lift was damaged by a landslip which occurred when the sandstone layers within the cliff on which the lift rests became saturated with water.
 The cars were removed from the track by crane on 21 May 2016.
 The landslip also damaged the lower toll house for the lift and the decision was taken to dismantle the building.
-The lift has remained closed since the landslip with no firm plans to re-open it as of April 2021.
+As of July 2023 the lift remains closed, with ongoing work to stabilise the cliff.
+A study is planned to assess the feasibility of reopening the lift or developing an alternative.